Manage Dashboard Parameters

 You can use multivalued parameters to select more options from a list of available values:

-Multiple values can be added at once to a multi-value parameter by using comma as a delimiter for the list of values, thus the values can be used individually.
+Multiple values can be added at once to a multi-value parameter by using comma as a delimiter for the list of values, so that the values can be used individually.
 Syntax options for adding values to multi-value parameters are described at Multi-Value Dashboard Parameters Syntax.

 in(field=loglevel, values=[?loglevels])